NeverSettels/scrabble/README.md

 ## Description

 _A project to introduce the C# language and the .NET Core framework.
-The console application will practice creating objects within objects using a scrabble scoring application.
+The console application will act as a scrabble scoring tool.
 The lesson is meant to practice creating automated testing methods using MSTest and behavior driven development._

 ## Setup/Installation Requirements